Plastic-Free Shopping Tips

 General Tips

-- Bring your reusable tote.
+Bring your reusable tote.
 Paper and plastic single-use shopping bags are not great for the environment.
 We recommend keeping a variety of reusable totes in your car, purse, or backpack so you’re always prepared.
 Forgot your tote?
-Lakewinds sells a variety of environmentally friendlier tote options!
-Choose from organic cotton totes, which require far less water and resources to make than paper and conventional cotton bags (and are biodegradable), and two options made from recycled water bottles.
+Lakewinds sells a variety of tote options!

-- Skip the liquid (Part 2).
+Skip the liquid (Part 2).
 Like liquid shampoo, liquid laundry detergent is packaged in large plastic bottles.
 Ditch the liquid soap and opt for powdered laundry detergent packaged in recyclable and biodegradable cardboard.
-You can also go extra-green with laundry detergent sheets that require very little packaging and can be transported with a minimal carbon footprint.

 Learn about how co-op brands are ditching plastic in our interview with HiBAR shampoo and conditioner co-founder Nora Schaper.
 Interested in more shopping tips?
 Learn about budget shopping at the co-op!